-There are two obvious issues for CSEW.
+There are two obvious issues for the CSEW.
 Firstly, could the number of questions be increased in order to further differentiate forms of CSA and within this identify CSE?
 There are financial implications for each additional question, and a methodological challenge in finding a format within a survey to create even a single question which would distinguish CSA from CSE.
-The second issue involves an additional layer of questions which would create better measurements of duration, frequency, locations of abuse and the tactics used by perpetrators to ensnare and silence children and young people.
+Secondly, an additional layer of questions would create better measurements of duration, frequency, locations of abuse and the tactics used by perpetrators to ensnare and silence children and young people.